carla-simulator/carla/Docs/how_to_build_on_linux.md

 How to build CARLA on Linux
 ===========================

-This guide has been tested only on Ubuntu 16.04.
+!!! note
+    CARLA requires Ubuntu 16.04 or later.

 Install the build tools and dependencies

-    $ sudo apt-get install build-essential cmake ninja-build python3-pip python-dev curl autoconf libtool
+    $ sudo apt-get install build-essential clang-3.9 git cmake ninja-build python3-pip python3-requests python-dev tzdata curl wget unzip autoconf libtool
     $ sudo pip3 install protobuf

 To avoid compatibility issues between Unreal Engine and the CARLA dependencies, the best configuration is to compile everything with the same compiler version and C++ runtime library.
 We use clang 3.9 and LLVM's libc++.

-Install clang 3.9

-    $ sudo apt-get install clang-3.9

 You may need to change your default clang version to compile Unreal

     $ sudo update-alternatives --install /usr/bin/clang++ clang++ /usr/lib/llvm-3.9/bin/clang++ 100
     $ sudo update-alternatives --install /usr/bin/clang clang /usr/lib/llvm-3.9/bin/clang 100